 Water is essential to our way of life today, tomorrow and for generations to come.
 We are in the decade that matters when our demand for water could outstrip our supply.

 The effects of climate change and hotter and drier weather, the possibility of more severe bushfires and unpredictable storms and floods, less rainfall over time, and the possibility of another drought all have an impact on our water supply.
-By 2030 over 6 million Melburnians will need water every day.
+By 2030 nearly 6 million Melburnians will need water every day.
 That’s why at Melbourne Water, we have been taking action and planning across 50-year time horizons to manage and protect this precious resource for our city.
 Learn about our water supply challenges and what we're doing about it:

 Our population has grown…